ForestMilles/Kiosk/README.md

 Overall, I think that my first Round went ok, but there are definately things that need to be improved on.
 After entering passport or confirmation code it gives me a syntax error.
 I will try to fix this before the next round.
 There are no changes to the big picture.

 Next Steps
 By the next round I will like to have the age identifying code finished as well as most of the security.
-I also hope to have the user sent to the boarding pass menu.
+I also hope to have the user sent to a future menu called the boarding pass menu.
 The user will be shown a flight number and destination and will need to verify its correct.